The Flying Deuces: Cast

 Principal credited cast members (in order of on-screen credits) and roles:

 Michael Visaroff appears uncredited as Georgette's father.
-Charles B. Middleton reprises the Legion Commandant role he played in Beau Hunks (1931), while Laurel and Hardy's frequent co-star James Finlayson also makes an appearance as a jailer and Arthur Housman as a legionnaire.
+Charles B. Middleton reprises the Legion Commandant role he played in Beau Hunks (1931), while Laurel and Hardy's frequent co-stars James Finlayson, Arthur Housman and Rychard Cramer also appear, respectively, as the jailor, a legionnaire who appears drunk, and the legionnaire who delivers the truckload of vegetables for the boys to work on.